 Part I and II of the lecture are held consecutively in the same semester.
+The lecture is not held in the summer semester 2011.

-Course: Nonlinear Optimization II [25113]
+Course: Nonlinear Optimization II [2550113]

 Coordinators: Oliver Stein Part of the modules: Mathematical Programming (p.
-50)[IW4OR6]
+53)[IW4OR6]